Psychology (PSY) Courses

 See How to read course descriptions for information about the formatting used.

 PSY 213 Statistical Techniques (4) Frequency distributions; graphic methods; central tendency and variability; correlation and regression; inferential statistics; non-parametric statistics.
-Pre: two years of high school algebra or equivalent.
+Pre: PSY 100 with a grade of C- or better, and a grade of C- or better in MATH 115 or higher.
+(Attributes: GQ)

 PSY 214 Research Methodology (4) Methods of scientific observation, nature of experiments, the use of quasi-experimental designs, control group experimental designs, and single-subject experimental designs.
 Potentials and problems in research and clinical uses of these designs.
 Ethical considerations involved in conducting research.
-Pre: PSY 100, 213.
+Pre: A grade of C- or better in both PSY 100 and PSY 213.

 PSY 312 Evaluation Research (3) The application of research methods in the planning, monitoring and evaluation of social programs.
 Needs assessment, program monitoring impact assessment and efficiency analysis will be surveyed.
 Pre: PSY 100, 213, 214.